 - Claims adjudication UMR, a United Health Care Company (third-party administrator)

 - The staff of PEIA and the RHBT

-- Finance Board comprising nine members
+- Finance Board comprising ten members

+The Finance Board membership was expanded from eight to ten members with Senate Bill 205 on March 11, 2022, effective 90 days from passage on June 9, 2022.
+The Bill amends WV Code §15-16-4.
 Finance Board members are appointed by the Governor, serve a term of four years, and are eligible for reappointment.
-The State Department of Administration cabinet secretary serves as Chairman of the Board.
-Four members represent labor, education, public employees, and public retirees.
-Four remaining members represent the public at large.
+The State Department of Administration cabinet secretary, or designee, serves as Chairman of the Board and is a voting member.
+One member represents the hospitals, one member represents the non-hospital health care providers, four members represent labor, education, public employees, and public retirees and the remaining members represent the public at large.